zenml-io/blog.zenml.io/_posts/2022-04-05-customer_satisfaction.md

 ![DemoApp](/assets/posts/screenshotofweb.png)

-This app is designed to predict the customer satisfaction score for a given customer.
+This app simulates what happens when predicting the customer satisfaction score for a given customer.
 You can input the features of the product listed below and get the customer satisfaction score.

 | Models        | Description   |
 | ------------- | -------------      |